 On the other hand, the Arab Spring demonstrated equally the limits and dangers of these same institutions and norms.
 At the outset, it’s probably worth noting the early irrelevance of international law and institutions to the Arab Spring.
 For most of the last few decades, international law and institutions did little or nothing to improve conditions in the Arab World.
 Indeed, the repressive regimes of the Middle East were always asterisks to the global trend towards democratization: even as autocratic regimes in Latin America, Russia and Eastern Europe tumbled, oil-rich Arab political leaders clung to power, with little protest from the United States or other powerful nations.
 As long as the oil flowed, few wealthy states were inclined to push too hard for reform.
 It’s unsurprising, then, that change ultimately came from within, not from without.
 The starring roles in the Arab Spring have been played not by international actors but by the citizens of the Arab World themselves—by street vendors, students, tech entrepreneurs and other ordinary people.
 International institutions—and certainly powerful nations such as the United States—have been followers, not leaders.

 28 Am.
 U. Int'l L. Rev. 713-732 (2013)

 Scholarly Commons Citation

 Brooks, Rosa, "Lessons for International Law from the Arab Spring" (2013).
 Georgetown Law Faculty Publications and Other Works.
-Paper 1099.
+1099.